Health & Safety Measures

 In order to enter Spain, travelers must simply fill out this health form prior to arrival in-country.
 This applies to travelers coming directly from these countries.
 Residents of these countries traveling from a different country, aside from connecting flights, must adhere to the requirements applied to the country of flight origin, which may be consulted here by selecting the country of interest.

 *Please note that requirements and restrictions may change at any time

-Spain is also open to all other fully-vaccinated global* travelers, no quarantine required, including travelers from the USA!
+Spain is also open to all other global travelers, providing full vacccination or recovery certificates!

-In order to enter Spain, all travelers must fill out the health form prior to arrival in Spain, and those traveling from outside the EU aged 12 and over must present a vaccination certificate, as outlined below (requirements and restrictions may change at any time):
+In order to enter Spain, all travelers must fill out the health form prior to arrival in Spain, and adults traveling from outside the EU must present a vaccination certificate or recovery certificate, as outlined below (requirements and restrictions may change at any time):

-Vaccination certificate: An original vaccination certificate confirming traveler’s full vaccination with a EMA or WHO-approved vaccine (Pfizer-BioNTech, Moderna, Janssen/J&J, AstraZeneca, Sinovac, Sinopharm), having received the final dose at least 14 days prior to arrival in Spain.
-Certificate must be in Spanish, English, German or French, and include the following information:
+Vaccination certificate: An original vaccination certificate confirming traveler’s full vaccination with a EMA or WHO-approved vaccine (Pfizer-BioNTech, Moderna, Janssen/J&J, AstraZeneca, Sinovac, Sinopharm), having received the final dose of at least 14 days prior to arrival in Spain.
+If full vaccination was received over 270 ago, a booster shot will be necessary to enter Spain for those aged 18 and older.
+Booster shot must be indicated on vaccination certificate.
+Certificate must include the following information:

 o First and last name

 o Date of vaccinations, indicating date of last dose administered

 o Number of doses received to reach full vaccination

 o Identification of the issuing body of the vaccine certificate